 Beyond exercising your patriotism, there are other reasons to hire veterans.
 Veterans, who have worked to protect the U.S., can be skilled, responsible employees who bring multiple advantages to your small business.

 Reasons to hire veterans

-Veterans experience unemployment rates as high as 30% for young veterans.
-This compilation of reasons to hire vets shows the unique experiences and strengths a veteran can bring to your business.
+There are plenty of reasons to hire veterans.
+Here are some of the unique experiences and strengths a veteran can bring to your business.

 - Veterans are team players.
 Military training emphasizes the critical need to work as a team for safety reasons.
 Vets bring that same sense of urgency to team collaboration in a civilian workplace.

 - Veterans are also trained to be leaders.
 They know how to work with different personalities and use motivation to get results.
 Skills like delegation and leading by example give veterans strong supervisory skills.

 - Veterans have a strong sense of duty and know what it is like to work long hours with limited resources.
 In civilian terms, this means they persevere under pressure and get the job done.